 (C) The director may employ a consulting agency to aid and assist the director in carrying out this section.

-(D)(1) When the director proposes to modify a classification or the assignment of classes to appropriate pay ranges, the director shall send written notice of the proposed rule to the appointing authorities of the affected employees thirty days before a hearing on the proposed rule.
-The appointing authorities shall notify the affected employees regarding the proposed rule.
-The director also shall send those appointing authorities notice of any final rule that is adopted within ten days after adoption.
+(D)(1) When the director proposes to modify a classification or the assignment of classes to appropriate pay ranges, the director shall notify the appointing authorities of the affected employees before implementing the modification.
+The director's notice shall include the effective date of the modification.
+The appointing authorities shall notify the affected employees regarding the modification.

 (E)(1) Employees of each county department of job and family services shall be paid a salary or wage established by the board of county commissioners.
 The provisions of section 124.18 of the Revised Code concerning the standard work week apply to employees of county departments of job and family services.
 A board of county commissioners may do either of the following: